 Niagara Falls’ unrivaled beauty can be enjoyed yearround, but it’s further accentuated over the winter months when the weather turns cold, and snow and ice paint it into a stunning palette of soft whites and pale blues.

 Late January is the best bet for a chance of seeing the falls themselves completely frozen.
-The best part about coming during this time is that you’ll also have way fewer crowds than compared to the summer months.
+The best part about coming during this time is that you’ll also have way fewer crowds compared to the summer months.

-As for things to do, visitors over the winter months can enjoy the stunning “Behind the Falls” tour, where you get a chance to experience how powerful the waterfall is, or even take a helicopter ride over the falls.
+As for things to do anytime, enjoy the stunning “Behind the Falls” tour, where you get a chance to experience how powerful the waterfall is, or even take a helicopter ride over the falls.

 You can also combine it with a trip to Niagara-on-the-lake, just half an hour away from the falls.
 During the winter, the victorian-home lined streets get lit up with magical lights that sparkle under the snow.
 It looks like a fairytale.
-These two destinations combined are among the best places to visit in Ontario in winter.
+These two destinations combined are among the best places to visit in winter in Canada.